Gnar banner

 Strategy

 This setup addresses Gnar's core weaknesses: high mana costs and poor board presence.
-Swain's Raven Army and Packed Powder guarantee a massive cost reduction on turn 1.
-Protectors of Demacia capitalizes on Gnar's constant end-of-round transformations, summoning Demacian champions to provide the robust board presence his base deck lacks.
+Swain's Raven Army and Packed Powder guarantee a massive cost reduction on turn 1, allowing Gnar to hit the board immediately.

 Strategy

-Designed for newer accounts, this build uses Dreadway Chase Gun to generate Warning Shots, immediately activating The Scourge's Stash for a turn 1 cost reduction.
+Designed for players without access to Epic relics, this build focuses on maximizing Gnar's utility and survivability.
 The Grand General's Counterplan ensures a steady stream of fleeting Gnar copies, providing constant access to his champion spell for essential stalling and control.

 Other Relic Options